cs-equitable-grading-practices/playbook/_chapters/600-putting-it-all-together/030-competency-equity-hybrid.md

 + **Student procrastination**.
 Student assessment attempts are not uniformly distributed across the semester; students tend to put off assessments until the end of the course, and / or generally not space out assessment attempts.
 In the source article, the author spent an _average_ of 10 hours of week outside of class on assessments, with light weeks at the start of the term and many hours spent in the last week of the term.
 Instructors may want to consider ways to either incentivize students to spread out their attempts throughout the term, or to place a tight upper bound on the time spent per week on assessments.
 For instance, the source author limited student assessment attempts to one per day, as one way to manage instructor time and energy.
 + **Instructor time allocation**.
 While this play requires a significant amount of time for meeting with students, for assessments and for regular office hours, some of that time does come from the time that would otherwise be devoted to grading, and managing grading.
 Implementers may also want to think about how and when to allow assessments: during general office hours, during specific assessment hours, during lab or class time, etc.

+## See Also

++ Chapter 15, "Formative Assessments are for Learning"

 ## Source

 Source: Fine, Benjamin T. 2024.
 Competency and Equity Driven Grading System for Computer Science Curriculum.
 In _Proceedings of the 2024 Innovation and Technology in Computer Science Education V. 1 (ITiCSE 2024)_, July 8–10, 2024, Milan, Italy.
 ACM, New York, NY, USA, 7 pages. <https://doi.org/10.1145/3649217.3653564>